Frequency Detection and Change Point Estimation for Time Series of Complex Oscillation: Introduction

 The rest of the paper is organized as follows.
 Section \ref{sec:PLS} introduces a flexible class of non-stationary time series models for the noises $\{\epsilon_{i,n}\}$.
 In Section \ref{sec:two-stage}, we introduce the two-stage methodology in detail.
 Section \ref{sec:theory} investigates the consistency and accuracy of the proposed methodology.
 In particular, some optimality properties of the methodology are established.
 Section \ref{sec:simu} performs numerical experiments to investigate the finite sample property of the two-stage methodology.
-In Section \ref{sec:data}, we apply our methods to a sleep EEG dataset for spindle detection and estimation.
-Finally, additional simulation results, Gaussian approximation and comparison schemes, and proofs of the theoretical results are put in the online supplementary material.
+In Section \ref{sec:data}, we apply our methods to an electroencephalogram (EEG) recorded during sleep for spindle detection and estimation.
+Finally, literature review, additional simulation results and figures, Gaussian approximation and comparison schemes, and proofs of the theoretical results are put in the online supplementary material.